wp-plugins/spam-free-wordpress/readme.txt

 This plugin was born out of necessity in September of 2007 when [HollywoodGrind](http://www.hollywoodgrind.com/) was getting a lot a traffic, and with it a lot of spam that multiple plugins could not stop, but instead increased the load on the server fighting the spam.
 Since its birth, Spam Free WordPress has been tested successfully under real world heavy traffic, and heavy comment spam, conditions.
 Once Spam Free WordPress is installed, no other comment spam plugins are needed, and it is recommended that all other plugins be disabled since they will cause undesirable false positives.

-It is my goal for Spam Free WordPress to help WordPress become the world’s first and only comment spam free blogging platform.
+It is my goal for Spam Free WordPress to help WordPress become the world's first and only comment spam free blogging platform.

 = Spam Free WordPress Features =